turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 end
 ```

 The `pattern` tells the test where to find your test files.
-In this case, we're going to pick up all files living under the `test/` directory that end in `_test.rb`.

-The `**` part says to look not only directly in the `test/` directory, but also recursively in all the subdirectories.
+In this case, we're going to pick up all files in the `test/` directory that end in `_test.rb`.
+The `**` part says to look not only directly in the `test/` directory, but also in all the subdirectories.

+This weird little snippet is something you'll setup once per project, so it's
+really not necessary to memorize it.
+Just be able to find it when you need it.

+#### Running the Task

-Run `rake -T` in your terminal to see what rake tasks are available to you:
+Run `rake -T` in your terminal to see what rake tasks are now available to you:

 {% terminal %}
 $ rake -T
 rake test  # Run tests
 {% endterminal %}

 The `TestTask` automatically defined a task named `test` for us.

-Run your tests with `rake test`.
+Run your tests
+with `rake test`.

+#### Defining a Default Taks

 We can make it even easier.
 If you call `rake` without telling it which task to run, it will look for a task named `default`.
-For the moment, there is no default task, but we can define one.
+Right now there is no default task, but we can define one.

-Add this to the bottom of the Rakefile:
+Add this to the bottom of the `Rakefile`:

 ```ruby
 task default: :test
 ```

+#### Using the Default Task

-Run your tests simply by calling `rake` by itself:
+Now run your tests by running `rake` by itself:

 {% terminal %}
 $ rake
 {% endterminal %}

 Much better!
-Commit your changes.
+Commit your changes to your git repository.

 ## I6: Editing Ideas